Dasineura mali: New Zealand range

 The introduction of Dasineura mali into New Zealand occurred in 1950, marking its establishment as a secondary pest primarily controlled by broad-spectrum insecticides targeted at key pests.
 Regions with high levels of apple and pear cultivation serve as significant habitats for this species.
 Hawke's Bay, which is often referred to as the fruit bowl of New Zealand, offers a diverse range of apple varieties, stone fruits, and soft fruits.
 Nelson is New Zealand's oldest apple-growing region.
 The establishment of D. mali in Nelson would present significant challenges for the industry, as this invasive pest induces the formation of galls on host leaves.
 Otago serves as the southernmost apple-growing area in New Zealand.
 With a rich history in orcharding, Otago contributes significantly to the country's export crop production.
-Although current iNaturalist observations may not fully support the presence of D. mali in New Zealand's apple orchards, the species' close affinity with these environments suggests the potential for its establishment.
+Although current iNaturalist observations may not fully support the presence of D. mali in New Zealand's apple orchards, the species's close affinity with these environments suggests the potential for its establishment.

 Habitat

 Apple orchards are the ideal habitat for Dasineura mali, given their close association with cultivated apple trees; the species is an established pest of apple trees in New Zealand.
 Apple trees offer ample food resources for D. mali larvae, while the managed nature of orchards provides shelter and protection from natural predators and adverse environmental conditions.
-The larval feeding gall inducing behaviour leads to the characteristic symptom of rolled or twisted leaves on apple trees.
+The larval feeding gall-inducing behaviour leads to the characteristic symptom of rolled or twisted leaves on apple trees.
 Mature larvae seeking pupation sites may contaminate fruit with pupal cocoons, posing concerns for fresh fruit quality and quarantine.